xplosionmind/old.tommi.space/_notes/public/Following.md

 **Stuff**: Newsletters by people, newsletters by magazines, newsletters by computers, feeds of various sort, Telegram channels, Telegram Groups, Facebook Groups, Facebook Pages, people’s blogs
 {:.yellow .box}

-Content which is in italian has its description in italian {:.red .box}
+Content which is in Italian has its description in Italian {:.red .box}

 <br>